François Villeroy de Galhau

-François Villeroy de Galhau (/fr/; born 24 February 1959) is a French senior civil servant and banker who has served as Governor of the Bank of France and ex officio President of the French Prudential Supervision and Resolution Authority since 2015.
+François Marie Bernard Villeroy de Galhau (/fr/; born 24 February 1959) is a French senior civil servant and banker who served as Governor of the Bank of France and ex officio President of the French Prudential Supervision and Resolution Authority from 2015 until 2026.
+In February 2026, he announced his resignation, effective in June 2026.

 Early life

 Born in Strasbourg, he descends from the family Villeroy de Galhau (co-owner of the ceramic manufacturer Villeroy & Boch, domiciled since the late 18th century in Wallerfangen (Saarland)); he speaks German fluently.
-After earning his French baccalaureate degree at the Lycée Saint-Louis-de-Gonzague, and his engineering degree at the École Polytechnique, he studied at ÉNA (École nationale d'administration) from 1982 to 1984.
+After earning his French baccalaureate degree at the Lycée Saint-Louis-de-Gonzague, and his engineering degree at the École Polytechnique, he studied at the École nationale d'administration (ÉNA) from 1982 to 1984.

 Career

 Career in the public sector

 Villeroy de Galhau started his career at the Inspection générale des finances.

 From 1990 to 1993, he was European politics adviser of the Finance Minister of France and then of the Prime Minister of France Pierre Bérégovoy; he worked in several departments at the Direction du Trésor in Bercy and then in Brussels, as conseiller financier in the Permanent Mission of France.

 Under the Government of Lionel Jospin (1997–2002), he was (1997–99) directeur de cabinet of Dominique Strauss-Kahn, and (1999–2000) of Christian Sautter (Minister of the Economy, Finances and Industry) and from February 2000 to 26 August 2003 director general of the Direction générale des Impôts (directeur général des impôts).